SPARE: Single-Pass Annotation with Reference-Guided Evaluation for Automatic Process Supervision and Reward Modelling: Introduction

-\item We utilize \texttt{SPARE} annotations to improve reasoning capabilities of LLMs under two settings: (i) fine-tuning a model in an offline reinforcement learning (RL) setup for greedy-decoding during inference, and (ii) training Reward Models (RMs) for ranking and aggregating multiple generations.
+\item We utilize \texttt{SPARE} annotations to improve LLM reasoning via: (i) training Reward Models (RMs) for ranking and aggregating multiple generations, and (ii) fine-tuning models in an offline reinforcement learning (RL) setup for greedy-decoding during inference.

-\item We extensively evaluate our framework on two mathematical reasoning datasets (GSM8K and MATH), a question-answering dataset (\textbf{\twonotes}~MuSiQue-Ans), and a spatial reasoning dataset (\texttt{SpaRP}), demonstrating improvements over baselines.
-Additionally, we show that our approach is competitive with tree search-based methods which are computationally expensive. \end{itemize}